 Once the binoculars were mounted in the clamp, I oriented them so that I could look at a television aerial on a house roof some 80 to 100m away.
 It was very clear that the left-hand image was higher in the eyepiece than that of the right hand image and thus that adjustment was essential.
 Interestingly enough, vertical collimation errors in binoculars are the hardest for the human eye to compensate.

 Unlike the other pair that I collimated (see above), the objective lenses, could not be easily rotated in their respective cells because of the design.
 I was thus faced with the possibility that I would have to resort to prism adjustment and this I was loathe to do!
-It was at this point that I began to think of provenance, in that these binoculars which had been half way around the World, lugged across the desert and afterwards spend several decades travelling around in various vehicles without any protection before they ended in my mother's wardrobe, were incredibly clean.
+It was at this point that I began to think of provenance, in that these binoculars which had been half way around the World, lugged across the desert and afterwards spent several decades travelling around in various vehicles without any protection before they ended in my mother's wardrobe, were incredibly clean.
 They also showed no signs of the external damage which are often associated with collimation.
 This lead me to believe that they had been cleaned on more than one occasion.
 I therefore wondered what the odds were that the objective lenses had been removed and mistakenly interchanged.

 To test my hypothesis I set up the binoculars as if for collimation and initially began slowly to unscrew the left-hand objective lens.
 The images started to align.
-So, to determine by how much I would need to rotate the objective lens to achieve aligned images (collimation), I adhered one pieces of electrical tape to the outside rim of the objective lens mount and another piece to the body of the binocular.
+So, to determine by how much I would need to rotate the objective lens to achieve aligned images (collimation), I adhered one piece of electrical tape to the outside rim of the objective lens mount and another piece to the body of the binocular.

 The collimation was achieved when the lens had been rotated almost three quarters of a turn.
 I could not imagine how I could fix the objective lens in this position so I continued with the premise that they had been interchanged and therefore, I unscrewed both objectives.
 On inspection of the inside of both I could see that the left-hand objective was more eccentrically mounted in its holder.
 The original collimation at time of manufacture had obviously necessitated this adjustment.
 Therefore, that adjustment meant that once the lens had been incorrectly swapped, the view through the binoculars would be compromised.
 This would not have mattered if both lenses were concentric in their respective cells.